autowarefoundation/autoware/system/system_monitor/docs/hdd_reader.md

 ## Description

-Read S.M.A.R.T. information for monitoring HDD temperature.<br>
+Read S.M.A.R.T. information for monitoring HDD temperature and life of HDD.<br>
 This runs as a daemon process and listens to a TCP/IP port (7635 by default).

 **Options:**<br>